Calculate How a Refinance Will Work

 Calculate Your Original Loan

-Yes, you already know what your monthly payment is, and how much you still owe.
-However, you also need to know how much of each payment goes towards your interest cost, and how much of it actually repays the money you borrowed.
-To figure this out, you’ll need an amortization table, which you can get from a variety of sources.
-I prefer to use Excel to calculate amortization, but you can also use an online calculator or any other spreadsheet software.
+You may already know what your monthly payment is and how much you still owe.
+But you also need to know how much of each payment goes toward your interest cost, and how much you reduce your loan balance every month.
+To figure this out, use an amortization table, which you can get from a variety of sources.
+In addition to the Google Sheet above, you can use Excel to calculate amortization, an online calculator, or any other spreadsheet software.

 - Original loan amount: $180,000